LLNL/shroud/docs/reference.rst

    argument name defaults to option *C_var_trim_template*.

 pure
-   Sets the Fortran PURE attribute.
+   Sets the Fortran PURE attribute for the function.

 value
    If true, pass-by-value; else, pass-by-reference.